 Solveig Dunkel, doctoral reseacher, Université de Picardie Jules Verne (firstname.lastname@example.org)

-Solveig Dunkel is a doctoral candidate at Université de Picardie-Jules Vernes, France.
-After having completed a Master of Research at Paris Diderot University, where she took an interest in the aestheticization of violence in Truman Capote’s In Cold Blood, she passed the agrégation of English language, a French competitive state examination.
-Her doctoral thesis is entitled “William Faulkner’s Poetics of the Body (Sanctuary, Absalom, Absalom!, Light in August, As I Lay Dying)”.
-While completing her PhD, she teaches American literature and history at Université de Picardie – Jules Verne.
+Solveig Dunkel is a doctoral candidate under a joint supervision between Université de Picardie–Jules Verne, France, and Boston University, USA.
+After having completed a Master of Research at the University of Paris, she passed the agrégation of English language, a French competitive state examination.
+Her doctoral thesis is entitled “William Faulkner’s Poetics of the Body.”
+Her work has been published in the Faulkner Journal and The Mississippi Quarterly.
+While completing her PhD, she teaches American literature and history at Université de Picardie–Jules Verne.

 Siân Round, doctoral researcher, University of Cambridge (email@example.com)

 ‘Assembling the County from its Scattered Pieces’: The Chronotope as Model for Reading Faulkner From Cowley to the Digital